comparativechrono/Rephasing-of-Seasonal-Birth-Rates-in-the-United-Kingdom-/README.md

 This repository contains all code, data, and notebooks used for the analysis in:

 > **Hearn and Whitmore**
-> *"Rephasing of Seasonal Birth Rates in the United Kingdom and its Implications for Chronobiological Studies"*
+> *"An Abrupt Mid-1970s Shift in UK Birth Seasonality and its Implications for Chronobiological Studies"*

 ---